-Some crisis intervention mental health services, related post-intervention stabilization services, and emergency psychiatric and psychotherapy services are covered separately when delivered by Community Mental Health Center Rapid Response Teams.
+Some crisis intervention mental health services, related post-intervention stabilization services, and emergency psychiatric and psychotherapy services are covered outside our plan when delivered by Community Mental Health Center Rapid Response Teams.
 For more information, refer to Section 4.4 (New Hampshire Medicaid benefits covered outside the plan).